Alfredo Ripstein

 Alfredo Ripstein (Alfredo Ripstein Aronovich) (December 10, 1916, Parral, Chihuahua, Mexico — January 20, 2007, Mexico City) was a Mexican film producer of European-Jewish descent.
 He is credited with helping shape Mexico's film industry in the period surrounding World War II.

 Ripstein also helped start the careers of several contemporary Mexican actors such as Gael García Bernal and Salma Hayek.

 Biography

 Early life

-Ripstein's father was a Polish Jew merchant in Parral.
+Ripstein's father was a Polish Jewish merchant in Parral.
 Members of Pancho Villa's army were the main customers of his parents' store.
 Ripstein's mother asked Villa for permission to close the store in order to give birth to Alfredo.
 Villa stopped by the store a few days later to see the newborn.
 "So the first man that ever carried my father was Pancho Villa", Ripstein's son Arturo told Los Angeles Times reporter Reed Johnson.

 Ripstein's family moved to Mexico City when he was 5 years old.
 Ripstein first worked as an accountant and then was hired by Simon Wishnack's Filmex company as a production manager and executive producer.